The Ricky Gervais Show: Series 1: Return to XFM (September 2001–May 2002)

-Series 2
+Series 2: Longest stretch of shows (August 2002–August 2003)

-With the second series of The Office complete, Gervais, Merchant, and Pilkington returned to XFM in August of 2002 to resume their 2-hour Saturday afternoon broadcasts.
-Though Pilkington's name was still not being used in promotional materials, the format mainly centered on his contributions with Gervais and Merchant reacting to his comments, a format that would endure through the remainder of the radio broadcasts and podcasts, concluding in 2012.
+With the second series of The Office complete, Gervais, Merchant, and Pilkington returned to the air on XFM in August 2002 to resume their 2-hour Saturday afternoon broadcasts.
+Though Pilkington's name was still not being used in promotional materials, the format mainly centered on his contributions with Gervais and Merchant reacting to his comments, a format that would endure through the remainder of the radio broadcasts and podcasts.

-This was the longest stretch of XFM shows, running 51 weeks until August 2003 when Gervais and Merchant again went on hiatus, this time to record the final episode of The Office.
+This was the longest stretch of XFM shows, running 51 weeks until August 2003 when Gervais and Merchant again went on hiatus, this time to record The Office Christmas specials.

-During the year, Gervais and Merchant began saying on-air that Pilkington had become the star of the show and theorized that most listeners were tuning in to hear his anecdotes and perspectives.
+During the year, Gervais and Merchant began saying on-air that Pilkington had become the star of the show and theorised that most listeners were tuning in to hear his anecdotes and perspectives.
 Pilkington, however, grew increasingly frustrated with Gervais's antagonism towards him, and over the final few shows, suggested that he did not wish to continue.
 Gervais and Merchant insisted they would not return if Pilkington did not agree to remain with the show.

-Series 3
+Series 3: Pre-Extras (November 2003–January 2004)

-During the hiatus, Pilkington signed on with Gervais and Merchant's talent agent, and negotiated a deal with XFM to get Mondays off in exchange for continuing to do The Ricky Gervais Show on Saturdays.
+During the hiatus, Pilkington signed on with Gervais and Merchant's talent agent, and negotiated a deal with XFM to get Mondays off in exchange for continuing to do the show on Saturdays.
 This was a frequent topic of contention during this run with Gervais repeatedly accusing Pilkington of being lazy for demanding an entire day off in exchange for producing the 2-hour Saturday afternoon broadcast.

-The show began airing again in November 2003 and broadcast for 12 weeks until January 2004 when Gervais and Merchant went on hiatus to film series 1 of their new show, Extras.
+The show began airing again in November 2003 and broadcast for 12 weeks until January 2004 when Gervais and Merchant went on hiatus to film the first series of their new show, Extras.

-Series 4
+Series 4: Final series (May–July 2005)

-Gervais, Merchant, and Pilkington returned to XFM following the completion of Extras series 1.
-This time, they recorded only 6 shows before Gervais and Merchant left XFM for good.
+Gervais, Merchant, and Pilkington returned to the air on XFM for the final time following the completion of the first series of Extras in May 2005.
+This time the trio stood in for Adam and Joe, recording only six shows before Gervais and Merchant left XFM for good in July 2005.
 The show would later continue as a podcast, with no further association with XFM.

-Radio 2 Holiday Shows
+Radio 2 Holiday Shows (December 2005)

-Gervais, Merchant and Pilkington broadcast two hour-long holiday specials on Radio 2 during the 2005 holiday season, the first airing on Christmas Eve and the second on New Year's Eve.
+Gervais, Merchant and Pilkington broadcast two hour-long holiday specials on BBC Radio 2 during the 2005 holiday season, the first airing on Christmas Eve and the second on New Year's Eve.

-NME Radio show
+NME Radio show (June 2008)

 Gervais, Merchant and Pilkington recorded a two-hour radio show as part of the test transmissions for the new radio station NME Radio.
-The episode aired on Monday 9 June 2008, 12pm (BST).
+The episode aired on Monday 9 June 2008, 12–2pm.